 Hokkaido Ramen Santouka: A Japanese chain from Hokkaido that consistently churns out delicious bowls of noodles featuring a smooth, milky-white, pork-bone tonkotsu broth.
 Be sure to try their special melt-in-your-mouth toro niku chashu.

 Kintaro: The original West End ramen shop.
 This local institution still has people lining up for their stick-to-your-ribs hearty bowls of noodles.
 Kintaro is famous for their rich miso ramen.

-Marutama: Hailing from Japan, Marutama differentiates itself by serving house-made ramen noodles bathed in a chicken soup that your grandmother would be proud of.
+Maruhachi Ra-men: Hailing from Japan, Maruhachi Ra-men differentiates itself by serving house-made ramen noodles bathed in a creamy chicken broth that your grandmother would be proud of.
 The shop also produces the best ramen egg in the city.